British Expat Money

 What can an expat with no UK pension do?

 There are a myriad of reasons why you might not have a pension.
 Most likely you moved abroad before 2012 so you don’t have a work place pension and never set up a personal pension.
-Let’s face it, most people don’t.
+Let’s face it, many people don’t.

 It’s also possible that you aren’t eligible for the state pension either.
 However, if that’s you, and you haven’t already done so, its worth getting in touch with International Pension Centre asap.
 Most British expats will be able to make contributions and receive their state pension from abroad.